 That was not the only upgrade that his Ford Focus RS received.
 Mountune, who builds engines for the factory-supported Rally and Rallycross teams, installed what they now call their “B7” kit, consisting of an air intake, up-pipe, full aluminum intercooler, and a cat-back exhaust, plus their short shifter kit.
 After all these aftermarket bits, Farah reports nothing but a love for the car’s handling and overall performance.

 The last straw

 The Ford Focus RS is just one of those cars that we love to love.
-It looks great, and it offers a peek into the alternate Finnish dirt racer we sometimes wished we were, and makes us feel like we could live it with every day and be practical.
+It looks great, and it offers a peek into the alternate Finnish dirt racer we sometimes wished we were. it makes us feel like we could live with it every day and be practical.
 Who knows, maybe it’s worth it?